 Mr. Scerbo's practice includes energy and renewable energy development, water supply permitting, flood hazard area permitting, freshwater wetlands permitting, coastal permitting, air permitting, dam safety permitting, historic preservation and wastewater permitting.
 He represents clients in Administrative Appeals before the Office of Administrative Law concerning permit appeals and permit enforcement actions taken by regulatory entities.
 Mr. Scerbo assisted the New Jersey Turnpike Authority in obtaining 14 state and Federal permits and approvals for the widening of the Garden State Parkway between Interchange 30 and Interchange 80 and the construction of two new bridge spans over the Bass and Mullica Rivers.

 Mr. Scerbo has also advised the New Jersey Turnpike Authority on issues related to the design and permitting of the widening of the New Jersey Turnpike from Interchange 6 to Interchange 9.
 Mr. Scerbo, as the firm's lead attorney for this $2.75 billion project, worked closely with the Authority and its professional consultants to obtain multiple state permits and over 350 parcels of additional right of way, including Preserved Farmlands, Green Acres Property, and state-owned lands.

-Mr. Scerbo has also worked with several boards of education and municipalities to provide privately financed solar power purchase agreements.
+Mr. Scerbo has also worked with dozens of boards of education, municipalities and counties to procure privately financed solar power purchase agreements.
 In addition, Mr. Scerbo has assisted clients in the development of renewable energy projects located on federal installations within and outside of New Jersey.
-To date, Mr. Scerbo has been involved in the procurement, financing and development of 75 Mega-watts of solar renewable energy.
+To date, Mr. Scerbo has been involved in the procurement, financing and development of 125 Mega-watts of solar renewable energy.

 Mr. Scerbo has co-authored the following articles regarding renewable energy related topics: